Harman Kardon's Invoke is the first Cortana-enabled smart speaker

 Unlike Amazon and Google, Harman Kardon has a long and respected audio lineage, and that's why we had high hopes for the Invoke's sound quality.
 The speaker has three compact "woofers," three tweeters and two passive radiators.
 On paper, that's a more formidable driver array than the $99 Echo and even the $399 Google Home Max.

 I found the Invoke's 360-degree sound to deliver fuller bass and cleaner treble than Amazon's Echo line of speakers.
-But my colleague Ty Pendlebury compared the Invoke to the $199 Alexa-powered Sonos One, and found it well matched -- though each speaker had its strengths and weaknesses:
+But my colleague Ty Pendlebury compared the Invoke to the $199 Alexa-powered Sonos One ($199.00 at Sonos, Inc.), and found it well matched -- though each speaker had its strengths and weaknesses:

 Opposite the dark-sounding Sonos One, the Invoke had what it takes to make the most of the epic "Yulunga (Spirit Dance)."
 Despite being a single, column-style speaker it filled the listening rooms with Lisa Gerrard's soaring vocals.
 Even the extreme left and right shaker eggs seemed more separated than on the Sonos.
 The Sonos didn't sound bad, just not as detailed or spacious.